recoverysource/handbook/essentials/git.rst

 This section describes how to change the content of files.

-.. note:: When opening files as an editor, it is often helpful to use the right-click menu to use ``Open With ...``, rather than double-clicking to open.
+.. note:: When opening files in an editor, it is often helpful to use the right-click menu to use ``Open With ...``, rather than double-clicking to open.